davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 ### Lab: Credit Card Validation

 Many things across the world are associated with unique identifiers.
-For instance, just about every item for sale has a 12 or 13-digit universal product code (UPC barcode) that can be scanned to identify the product being sold.
-Every car has a unique 17-character vehicle identification number (VIN), and most credit cards have a unique 16-digit number.
-With the average number length being quite long, it is expected that people might make mistakes when typing them out.
+Most credit cards have a unique 16-digit number.
+With the average number length being this long,  people often make mistakes when filling out a form.
 (Just think of the number of times you've screwed up typing your credit card number when making an online purchase!)
-That's a big problem!
-How would we efficiently ensure that a given number is correct?
+Back before the Internet and Web existed, how did our credit card readers immediately determine when a credit card number was entered in error?
+That is the topic of today's lab!

 #### Student Outcomes